Read Socrates with voice, context, and method in the same frame.

 Socrates saw dialogue as essential to the pursuit of knowledge and the good life.
 Through respectful exchange of ideas, individuals could learn from each other and refine their understanding of the world.

-1. Dialoguing with Socrates: Socrates's method, temperament, and pressure on later philosophy matter more than a biographical label.
+1. Dialoguing with Socrates: Socrates' method, temperament, and pressure on later philosophy matter more than a biographical label.

-2. Charting Socrates: Socrates's method, temperament, and pressure on later philosophy matter more than a biographical label.
+2. Charting Socrates: Socrates' method, temperament, and pressure on later philosophy matter more than a biographical label.

 Prompt 3: Provide the most likely causes behind Socrates becoming a notable philosopher.

-Socrates becoming a notable philosopher becomes more useful once its structure is made visible.
+Socrates becoming a notable philosopher becomes clearer once the parts stop doing different work.

 Athenian Golden Age